 If you’re thinking of travelling during any major holidays like Christmas and New Year our advice is simply to book as early as you can, even 12 months or more, and we can add flights as soon as they become available.

 Australian citizens do not require a visa to enter Chile, a Reciprocity Fee is required for entry into Argentina (Currently US$125 paid for online prior to travel).
 You will need to hold a valid passport and have a return ticket when you arrival.

 Vaccinations are advised for common diseases like Hepatitis A and B, Typhoid as well as Influenza.
 There are no compulsory vaccinations.

 We advise you to consult a Travel Doctor specialist prior to departure to assess any health risks in relation to your medical history and travel plans.

 We have access to a wide range of airfares and have excellent relationships with our key airline partners.
-Our two main airline partners in Latin America are LATAM Airlines, QANTAS Airlines and Air New Zealand.
+Our main airline partners in Latin America are LATAM Airlines, QANTAS Airlines and Air New Zealand.
 We can also arrange internal flights for you within Latin America.

 Irrespective of whether you book directly with us or with your preferred travel agent, we’ll request the details of all of your fights to ensure if there are any changes your transfers and other arrangements are adjusted accordingly.

 The Antarctic season runs for late October through until March – the southern hemisphere summer.
 In some ways there’s no ‘best time’ to travel to Antarctica.

 In simple terms the Antarctic Peninsula, Falkland Islands and South Georgia open up in November (October for Emperor Penguin voyages) and the season runs through until March when the shortening days and the encroaching sea ice close this magical place to all but the hardiest.